zulupm/HFT-Orderbook/README.md

 ## Dependencies

-The Zig build uses `pkg-config` to discover `libcurl` and `SDL2` on Unix-like systems.
-Make sure the corresponding development packages and `pkg-config` are installed (for example, `libcurl4-openssl-dev` and `libsdl2-dev` on Debian/Ubuntu) before running `zig build`.
+The build expects development headers and libraries for `libcurl` and `SDL2`.
+Ensure the appropriate packages are installed (for example, `libcurl4-openssl-dev` and `libsdl2-dev` on Debian/Ubuntu) before running `zig build`.

 ## Binance Order Book Snapshot